thanhit95/multi-threading/notes-demos-exercises.md

 &nbsp;

-### EX08 - THREAD POOL & EXECUTOR SERVICE IMPLEMENTATION
+### EX08 - EXECUTOR SERVICE & THREAD POOL IMPLEMENTATION

-To implement a thread pool, you need to focus on the worker function (the function that is executed by threads in the pool).
+To implement an executor service, you need to focus on the worker function (the function that is executed by threads in the pool).
 For an idle thread:

 1. Pick a task (a job) in the queue.
 2. Do the task.